 Expertise and rankings

-Mayo Clinic eye doctors (ophthalmologists) trained in retinal diseases have extensive experience with dry macular degeneration, treating nearly 2,000 people with this condition every year.
+Mayo Clinic eye doctors (ophthalmologists) trained in retinal diseases have extensive experience with wet macular degeneration, treating more than 2,000 people with this condition every year.

 Nationally recognized expertise

 Mayo Clinic in Rochester, Minn., is ranked high performing for ophthalmology by U.S. News & World Report.